 Masters of Educational Technology and Applied Learning Science: Sample Capstone Projects

-BloomBoard to envision a product to support educator learning in an online community setting.
+BloomBoard envisioned a product to support educator learning in an online community setting.
 The team embarked on a strongly user-driven end-to-end research, design, and development process which culminated in the creation of BloomBoard Collaborate, a tool that aids teachers in building and creating transformative professional learning communities (PLCs) in a digital environment.
-During the process the teamextensive research explored the value of educator communities resulting in an evidence based tool or environment that facilitates collaborative, transformative learning among teachers.
+During the process, the team’s extensive research explored the value of educator communities resulting in an evidence-based tool or environment that facilitates collaborative, transformative learning among teachers.
 You can view the overview, research, team, and design directly on the student’s project website.

 Team Cobalt’s MARi project was honored at the White House as one of five finalists in the First Lady’s Reach Higher Initiative and the U.S. Department of Education’s announced five finalists in the Reach Higher Career App Challenge.
 The Challenge launched in October 2015 called for new mobile technologies to help students navigate education and career pathways, including career and technical education (CTE).

 The mobile solution MARi and METALS Capstone Team Cobalt presented utilizes assessments, capability mapping, virtual job shadowing, and achievement validation to help students identify and prepare for their careers.
 MARi’s mobile app provides critical academic and career guidance, which has become increasingly harder for students to receive as guidance counselors and educational and career information becomes harder to access.
 See more on the team’s website.
 Or read more about the White House presentation here.